EOFY Offer: 90% off your plan for your first 3 months

 Other depreciation methods

-While the straight-line method is popular for its simplicity, other methods might suit your business better, especially for assets that lose value faster in their early years.
-Accounting standards require you to use a depreciation method that is not based on revenue generated by the asset.
+While the straight-line method is popular for its simplicity, other methods might suit your business better.
+This is especially true for assets that lose value faster in their early years.

 Declining balance method

 This method applies a constant depreciation rate to the asset's book value each year.
 It results in higher depreciation expenses in the early years and lower expenses later on.
-It's useful for assets that are more productive when they're new.

 Double-declining balance method